Pawventures

 Carrier Sizing

 Your cat should be able to stand up, turn around, and lie down comfortably in their carrier.
 Measure your cat from nose to base of tail, then add two to three inches.
 For airline travel, check the specific airline’s under-seat dimensions before purchasing.
+Dimensions vary by aircraft type and carrier.

 Carrier Familiarization